June 8, 2012

 By Irina Severin | 07.06.2012

 Russia and China signed a dozen papers during Putin’s visit.
-But it is unlikely any breakthrough or making public the agreements.
-In the energy domain, which is a priority for Russia, Beijing is willing to pay only half of the price for Russian gas of that the EU countries pay.
-China's proposition to invest in the development of the Far East includes a precondition that the created by Chinese companies employ only Chinese, who should obtain the freedom of movement to Russia.
+However, it is unlikely that any breakthrough or making the agreements public will happen.
+In the energy domain, a priority for Russia, Beijing is willing to pay only half the price for Russian gas that the EU countries pay.
+China's proposition to invest in the development of the Far East includes a precondition that the Chinese companies employ only Chinese, who should obtain the freedom of movement to Russia.

-It is unlikely that Beijing had softened its stance now.
-The third comeback of Putin as the president of Russia caused a visible disappointment in the West, leading to a cooling between the West and Russia and bringing the relations to a new historic low.
-The demands of China, carefully following the developments around Russia, only grow.
+It is unlikely that Beijing has softened its stance now.
+Putin's third comeback as president of Russia caused a visible disappointment in the West, leading to a cooling between the West and Russia and bringing relations to a new historic low.
+China's demands, due to Russia's isolation from the West, only grow.

-Putin has repeatedly acknowledged that, unlike the Western negotiators, the Chinese are tough negotiators who are not inclined to give in.
-Russia, demonstrating chutzpah in dealing with the predictable West, in talks with China, has to keep mom, smile, and bow in response to Beijing’s unshakable position.
+Putin had repeatedly complained that, unlike Westerners, the Chinese are tough negotiators and are not inclined to give in.
+Demonstrating chutzpah in dealing with the predictable West, in talks with China, Putin has to keep mom, smile, and bow in response to Beijing’s unshakable position.

 Moscow fakes the feeling of being threatened by the win-win-oriented West.
-But genuinely fears the Chinese, whose stratagem-like approach was cultivated for centuries as a military and state valor.
+But genuinely fears the Chinese and their win-lose approach.

 "Creeping Takeover" of Russia as prospect of partnership